sniporbob/PiRaTN/README.md

 # Configuration

 You must decide on two IP address subnets for your ATAK network.
 One subnet will be for the "wlan0" short range wifi network, and IP addresses in this range will be assigned by the Pi to your end user devices (phone, tablet, etc).
 The other subnet will be for the "tnc0" long range radio link and you must manually specify this IP address on each Pi.
 Each Pi should be given it's own unique IP address for tnc0.
 In the provided files the IP range of 10.10.10.x is used for the wlan0 interface, and the IP range of 10.99.99.x is used for the tnc0 interface.
 You may use these or change them according to your preference.
-You may use the same wlan0 IP addresses across all Pis but you must edit the tnc0 interface IP address and assign a specific address for each individual Pi.
+You may use the exact same wlan0 IP addresses across every Pi but you must edit the tnc0 interface IP address and assign a unique address for each individual Pi.

 Example setup: